robert-mccarthy-ca/modern-druid/docs/un-sustainable-development-goals.md

 - Restoration of **microbially diverse soils** producing nutritionally dense foods
 - No synthetic pesticide, fungicide, or herbicide use
 - Free public access to clean, nutrient-rich food sources
+- Food contains all the microbial diversity that our diets are supposed to have, helping reduce cases of dysbiosis

 ### **SDG 8 – Decent Work and Economic Growth**
 - **50% of all revenue** directed to employee wages and bonuses